![]() |

 been designed by Harvey Hubbell.
 The tandem blade configuration was

 patented in 1904, the parallel version eight years later.
 The page on origin of US plugs gives detailed information.
 For many years both types were available, but finally the parallel orientation became the standard US 15A - 125V plug.
 The coexistence of parallel and tandem blade plugs necessitated the construction of wall sockets that could accept both types.
-Manufacturers: General Electric (no. 1), and Hubbell (no. 2).
-Sockets became available during renovation of a 1937 home in California. {BN} |
+Manufacturers: General Electric (no. 1), and Hubbell Inc. (no. 2).
+Sockets became available during renovation of a 1937 home in California. {BN} Leviton is the only company that still makes socket no.2 for repair use only (info given by Jan de Bondy, Canada). |

-3 | Monolite
+7 | Monolite

-left (8.72 versus 7.12 mm), see inset.
-Brand name: Monowatt Electric Corporation, New York, Providence, Chicago.
+quintet socket, rated at 15A-125V / 10A-250V.
+Manufacturer: Monowatt Electric Corporation, New York, Providence, Chicago.
 Socket dates back to late 1930s, when Monowatt was a division of General Electric. {RP} Socket nos.
-3 and 4 came in their original carton.
+7 and 8 came in their original carton.
 They are shown on a separate page. |

-4 | 4-plug
+8 | 4-plug

 socket,